slimgroup/Azure2019/README.md

 ## Azure Batch Setup

-Follow these steps to reproduce the RTM example:
+Follow these steps to reproduce the test example for forward modeling:

  1. Optional: (Re-)Build the docker images and upload them to the Azure Container registry or use pre-built public images (we will add public pre-built images to docker hub).